 Emergency purchases that exceed \$10,000 require a letter of justification approved by the Office of General Counsel and signed by the Director of Procurement.
-The agency should make a reasonable attempt to obtain at least three informal bids for emergency purchases between \$10,000.01 - \$25,000.00.
+The agency should make a reasonable attempt to obtain at least three informal bids for emergency purchases between \$10,000.01 - \$25,000.

-For an emergency purchase of goods or services exceeding \$25,000, the agency must retain a full written explanation of the emergency along with other documentation required by SPD in the contract file.
+For an emergency purchase of goods or services exceeding \$25,000, the Procurement Division must send to SPD a full written explanation of the emergency along with other documentation required by SPD.
+The notification to SPD must be provided via email as soon as reasonably practical given the nature of the emergency.
 Notwithstanding the immediate nature of an emergency, all procurements conducted as emergencies should be made as competitive as possible under the circumstances.
 Emergency procurements over \$25,000 must be posted to the ESBD; however, the minimum time for posting of the solicitation does not apply to the extent necessary to address the emergency.
 In addition, emergency procurements are subject to CAT and QAT reviews; expedited reviews are available upon request to these oversight teams.
 Emergency purchases of goods or services should not exceed the scope or duration of the emergency.